Godsfavor/hri_solo_tt_mi/README.md

 **Robot doesn't move** - Check that ROS endpoint is running and Unity's ROS settings have the right IP (probably 127.0.0.1).

-**Rotations don't work** - Make sure you're using the updated BlueRovVeloControl.cs that has avx, avy, and avz variables.
+**Rotations don't work** - Check BlueRovVeloControl.cs has avx, avy, and avz variables.

 **Both Unity and ROS trying to control at once** - Only one window should have focus.
 The KeyboardCmdVelPublisher only publishes when Unity is focused.